sbhanji/xfleetms-ui/README.md

 # xfleetms-ui
-xFleet Management System UI is the server side component of the fleet management system initiative
+xFleet Management System GUI is the client side web component of the fleet management system initiative